xeon123/KCNA-notes/7 Cloud-Navice Application Delivery.md

 - A **GitOps continuous delivery tool** for Kubernetes.
 - Supports complex deployment workflows through integration with **Argo Workflows**.
-	- Argo Workflows is a GitOps engine that allows users to define workflows as code and execute them on Kubernetes.
-It's specifically designed to orchestrate complex workflows, including parallel jobs, making it an ideal choice for managing large-scale deployments on Kubernetes.
+	- **Argo Workflows** is a GitOps engine that allows users to define workflows as code and execute them on Kubernetes.
+It's specifically designed to orchestrate complex workflows, including **parallel jobs**, making it an ideal choice for managing large-scale deployments on Kubernetes.
 - Key Features:
     - **Sequential & Parallel Execution:** Run tasks in order or simultaneously.
     - **Advanced Automation:** Combine **CI/CD pipelines** for complex deployments.